-Our proposed framework is built upon VAEs.
-The core of VAEs is said in \cite{tschannen2018recent} to be well aligned with representation learning \cite{bengio2013representation}, which is to learn useful representations of data with little or no supervision.
-The trained generative model (decoder) can generate new images by taking any random samples from the learned latent distribution.
-Many variants of VAEs have been proposed following \cite{kingma2013auto}, including Conditional-VAE\cite{sohn2015learning}, WAE~\cite{tolstikhin2017wasserstein}, Beta-VAE~\cite{higgins2016beta}, IWAE~\cite{burda2015importance}, Categorical-VAE~\cite{jang2016categorical}, joint-VAE~\cite{dupont2018learning}, and VQ-VAE~\cite{NIPS2017_7a98af17}, where the latent representation could be described as either a continuous distribution, a discrete distribution, or a combination.
-In this paper, to learn the navigable space boundary we use two distributions for two AutoEncoders.
+Our proposed framework is built upon VAEs, which are often used for representation learning \cite{tschannen2018recent,bengio2013representation} to learn useful representations of data with little or no supervision.
+The trained generative model (decoder) can generate new images from any random sample in the learned latent distribution.
+Many variants of VAEs have been proposed following \cite{kingma2013auto}, where the latent representation is described as a continuous distribution.
+In this paper, to learn the navigable space, instead, we use a discrete distribution as the latent representation.

 In addition, the value of boundaries in image segmentation has been shown in a large amount of previous literature.
-A polygon/spline representation is used in \cite{castrejon2017annotating, acuna2018efficient, ling2019fast, peng2020deep, Liang_2020_CVPR} to achieve a fast and potentially interactive instance segmentation.
+The polygon/spline representation is used in \cite{castrejon2017annotating, acuna2018efficient, ling2019fast, peng2020deep, Liang_2020_CVPR} to achieve fast and potentially interactive instance segmentation.
 Acuna {\em et al} propose a new approach to learn sharper and more accurate semantic boundaries \cite{acuna2019Steal}.
-By treating boundary detection as the dual task of semantic segmentation, a new loss function with a boundary consistency constraint to improve the boundary pixel accuracy for semantic segmentation is designed \cite{Zhen_2020_CVPR}.
+By treating boundary detection as the dual task of semantic segmentation, a new loss function with a boundary consistency constraint to improve boundary pixel accuracy for semantic segmentation is designed \cite{Zhen_2020_CVPR}.
 The work in \cite{Marin_2019_ICCV} proposes a content-adaptive downsampling technique that learns to favor sampling locations near semantic boundaries of target classes.
-By doing so, the segmentation accuracy and computational efficiency can be well balanced.
-Although the above mentioned methods make use of boundaries to improve the performance, they all require ground-truth labels for training, which is an important limitation that we aim to overcome in this work.
+By doing so, segmentation accuracy and computational efficiency can be balanced.
+Although the above methods make use of boundaries to improve performance, they all require ground truth labels for training --- an important limitation that we aim to overcome in this work.